 At a high school reunion, Nancy ran into a classmate she had not seen in 30 years.
 John, too, was a widower, and over the course of the evening, he confessed to her that he had had a major crush on her since first grade from the moment she took his hand.
 “Nancy held my hand as I joined her reading group, because I was really shy,” John remembered.

-Well, one thing led to another, which led to a walk down the aisle for John and Nancy three years ago.
-They’re still my neighbors, and every time I look at them walking hand in hand it makes me smile.
-It’s obvious to everyone who sees them together that they are very much in love.
+Well, one thing led to another, which led to a walk down the aisle for John and Nancy five years ago.
+They’re no longer my neighbors, but we still keep in touch.
+They have started a new life together in a new house not far away, and every time I think of them, it makes me smile.

 So, for those of us d’un certain âge who are single and looking for love, maybe going back is a good way to move forward.
 Or, at least, it may be a good place to start.